 Zoo Basel parking

 If you’re coming to Basel Zoo by car, follow the directions to the southern part of the city on GPS.
-The number of parking spaces at Basel Zoo entrance is limited, so you can also check Elisabethen car park and Steinen car park in the vicinity.
+The number of parking spaces at the Basel Zoo entrance is limited, so you can also check the Elisabethen car park and Steinen car park in the vicinity.

 Basel Zoo ticket price